 Make sure you're prepared should Immigration and Customs Enforcement come knocking.

+If you're not sure you're prepared for a Form I-9 audit, you'll want to play it safe and review your current employees' documentation.
 Here's a look at the I-9 audit review process, as well as advice from experts on how to proactively prepare for an I-9 audit if your business receives a notice of inspection from ICE.

 What is an I-9 audit?

 Employers who hire foreign nationals are required to fill out and maintain the federal government's Form I-9, which demonstrates work authorization status for each foreign employee.
 While employers are required to maintain and update these records accordingly, many small businesses are not required to submit any documentation to the government unless they are subject to an audit.
 As a result, many small businesses allow their I-9 records to fall out of date and sometimes become inaccurate, said Henry Mascia, an immigration attorney at Rivkin Radler.

 "Larger companies have HR professionals that are trained in this area, and they usually do a very thorough job, but small businesses often don't have that sense of urgency," Mascia said.
 "They don't have to file the I-9; they just have to keep it in their office.
 So, a lot of companies don't have the sense of urgency that they should, and [despite the surge in audits] we're not seeing many of them do a better job."

 Form I-9 requires you as an employer to verify the identity and employment eligibility of everyone who works for you.
 Even if an employee leaves, you have to keep their I-9 for at least three years from the date of hire.